irisnet/testnets/nyancat/README.md

 ## Faucet

-Unfortunately we do not have a public faucet for nyancat, however you are welcome to ask for the test tokens in our validator communities: Riot English community at ??
-QQ ??
+Unfortunately we do not have a public faucet for nyancat, however you are welcome to ask for the test tokens in our validator communities: [Riot English community](https://matrix.to/#/!bmimZgJrUWSmxqQEmG:matrix.org?via=matrix.org&via=t2bot.io) [QQ Chinese community](https://jq.qq.com/?_wv=1027&k=5BeP3tJ)

 ## Explorer